alishahnovin/codecollision/README.md

 			return { angle: ball.angle, power:Math.random()*100 };
 		}

-		//this player will go for the ball if the ball is infront of the player, otherwise they'll move straight back return { angle: Math.abs(ball.angle<90)? ball.angle : 180, power:Math.random()*100 };
+		//this player will go for the ball if the ball is infront of the player,
+		//otherwise they'll move straight back
+		return { angle: Math.abs(ball.angle<90)? ball.angle : 180, power:Math.random()*100 };
 	};
 }